‘Just because they’re open, doesn’t mean we go’: Local doctors react to reopenings

-According to their numbers, there has not been a two-week decline in new coronavirus cases, which is one of President Trump’s suggested requirements for re-opening businesses in a state.
+According to their numbers, there has not been a two-week decline in new coronavirus cases, which is one of President Donald Trump’s suggested requirements for reopening businesses in a state.

 Coastal Health District Director Lawton Davis says he trusts Governor Brian Kemp has data to back his decision to open certain businesses in the state.